flutter/website/src/docs/resources/faq.md

 In addition, we have the opportunity to work closely with the Dart community, which is actively investing resources in improving Dart for use in Flutter.
-For example, when we adopted Dart, the language did not have an ahead-of-time toolchain for producing native binaries, which is instrumental in achieving predictable, high performance, but now the language does because the Dart team built it for Flutter.
+For example, when we adopted Dart, the language didn't have an ahead-of-time toolchain for producing native binaries, which is instrumental in achieving predictable, high performance, but now the language does because the Dart team built it for Flutter.
 Similarly, the Dart VM has previously been optimized for throughput